informatics-isi-edu/chaise/docs/dev-docs/react-dev-guide.md

 - Since we're using [`StrictMode`](https://reactjs.org/docs/strict-mode.html), React will double-invoke the functions related to rendering content to find issues.
 So to debug the performance and rendering issues we should make asure that will always using production mode.

-### Parent/child component communication
-- Parents pass data as `props` to children
-- Parents pass callbacks to children as props, children communicate to parent by running `props.somethingHappened(data)`

-### Building and Installing
-This section will focus on more advanced details related to installation.
-Please refer to the installation guide in the `user-docs` folder for general information.
-The build process uses Makefile to simplify what needs to be called from the command line to get started. `Make` will manage dependency installation (through `npm`) and the react build process (using `webpack`).

-#### Make targets
-The following are all the Makefile targets related to installation:

-- `install`:  This target is designed for deployment environments, where we want to make sure we can install from scratch without any hiccups and errors.
-That's why we're always doing a clean installation (`npm ci`) as part of this command, which will ensure that the dependencies are installed based on what's encoded in the `package-lock.json` (without fetching new versions from the upstream).
-While developing features in Chaise, you should only run this command during the first installation or when `package-lock.json` has been modified.
-- `install-wo-deps`: Designed for development purposes, will only build and install Chaise.
-- `install-w-config`: The same as `install`, but will also `rsync` the configuration files.
-- `install-wo-deps-w-config`: The same as `install-wo-deps`, but will also `rsync` the configuration files.

-#### NPM
-This section will go over how we think the NPM modules should be managed.

-- Ensure the latest stable node and npm versions are used.
-- Only use `make install` when the `package-lock.json` has been changed (or when doing a clean install).
-- Use `make install-wo-deps` while developing.
-- Avoid using `npm install`.
-- `pacakge-lock.json` should not be changed.
-If you noticed a change in your branch, consult with the main contributors.
-- Only for main contributors: If we want to upgrade the dependencies or install a new package, we should,
-  - Ensure the used node and npm versions are updated and the latest stable.
-  - Run `npm install` to sync `package-lock.json` with `package.json`
-  - Double-check the changes to `pacakge-lock.json`

 ### Lint
 - Make sure the `ESLint` extension is installed for Visual Studio Code.